hindu-comm/weblogs/manasataramgini/2014/09/2014-09-14_the-fifth-story.md

 tvaṃ tasya+amitrahan vadhar dāsasya dambhaya ॥
-Confronting us is the dasyu, without rituals, bereft of sense, observing laws different from ours, inhuman; you O killer of enemies, baffle the deadly weapon of the dāsa\!
+Confronting us is the dasyu, without rituals, bereft of sense, observing laws different from ours, inhuman; you O killer of enemies, baffle the deadly weapon of the dāsa!

 It was by fighting as though inspired by the deva-s described in the veda within the sūkta known as apratiratha aindra that we rolled back